 The Regional Strategic Freight Direction finds that limited NHFP funds would be best managed using performance-based programming principles, including the evaluation and ranking of projects using accepted criteria and public data; a transparent process; and stakeholder involvement in project selection.
 In addition, the funds should be directed to the areas with the greatest freight needs, which are in large urban areas.
-Therefore, the Regional Strategic Freight Direction recommends that the state's major metropolitan planning organizations play a major role in assisting the region's many jurisdictions in targeting the NHFP funds allocated to Illinois to further regional priorities.
+Therefore, the Regional Strategic Freight

-79 "Congress passes transportation reauthorization bill," CMAP, December 4, 2015, http://cmap.is/11BWD16.
+79 &quot;Congress passes transportation reauthorization bill," CMAP, December 4, 2015, http://cmap.is/11BWD16.